KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 #### Step 6.
 Set up dictation in the main application

-To configure dictation for the *main app*, first register your KeyboardKit Pro license key, as described in the <doc:Getting-Started> article, then create a ``DictationContext`` with the app-specific config and apply it to the app's root view:
+To configure dictation for the *main app*, first register your KeyboardKit Pro license key, as described in the <doc:Getting-Started> article, then apply a dictation view modifier to the app's root view:

 ```swift
 struct ContentView: View {